giuntoli-group/nmm-week4/README.md

 (iii) which command enforces the flow of water in the channel?

 3b.
-Run the simulation and calculate a few properties from the trajectory:
+Run the simulation.
+Note that it is quite large; it will not take too long (~10min) but plan the needed resources accordingly.
+Calculate a few properties from the trajectory:

 (i) the mean square displacement (MSD) of water molecules, both on average and also divided by layers along the z-axis.
 You can do that in Bead Spring Analytics by [ADD INSTRUCTIONS].
 What is the physical origin of the difference across layers?

 (ii) the layer-by-layer distribution of water molecules density and velocity profile.
 How does the velocity profile compare to what is expected for [macroscopic laminar flow](http://hyperphysics.phy-astr.gsu.edu/hbase/pfric.html)?

-3c (OPTIONAL). repeat 3b for different values of the force pushing water.
-Compare the average MSD and velocity profiles with varying force values and discuss your results.
+3c (OPTIONAL).
+Repeat 3b for different values of the force pushing water.
+Compare the average MSDs and the velocity profiles with varying force values and discuss your results.